§ 9701 Legislative intent.

-12) The Chief of the Wilmington Police Department.
+(12) The Chief of the Wilmington Police Department.

-  (d) The Chairperson of the DPAC may form subcommittees consistent with the needs of the DPAC to address police accreditation issues included, but not limited to technical support, operations support, and training support.
+(d) The Chairperson of the DPAC may form subcommittees consistent with the needs of the DPAC to address police accreditation issues including technical support, operations support, and training support.
 The subcommittees may include individuals who are not members of the DPAC, but who have an interest or expertise in police accreditation issues.
 Each subcommittee shall be chaired by a member of the DPAC.

 § 9703 Specific functions, bylaws.